ftakanashi/OpenNMT-py-flat/README.md

 Add option '--src_nfr_tag FILE' during testing.

 --train_nfr_tag requires a file which has equal lines and tokens as the -train_src file.
-Every token in the tag file is 0, 1 or 2 and corresponds to the token in training source corpus at the same position.
+Every token in the tag file is an integer and corresponds to the token in training source corpus at the same position.

 0, 1 and 2 represents for 'S'(source token), 'T'(related token in Fuzzy Match) and